szabgab/perlmaven.com/sites/en/pages/looking-at-specific-commit-in-github.md

 This will clone the whole project to your disk with all the history.

-alternatively you can click on the <b>Clone in Desktop</b> button, but I have never tried that.
+alternatively you can click on the **Clone in Desktop** button, but I have never tried that.

-Clicking on <b>Download ZIP</b> at this point won't do what we want.
+Clicking on **Download ZIP** at this point won't do what we want.
 So avoid that!

 ## Check out specific commit